-To illustrate, let's consider a synchronization mechanism called a semaphore [4] that coordinates producers and consumers.
+Sleep and wakeup provide a relatively low-level synchronization interface.
+To motivate the way they work in xv6, we'll use them to build a higher-level synchronization mechanism called a semaphore [4] that coordinates producers and consumers (xv6 does not use semaphores).
 A semaphore maintains a count and provides two operations.
 The "V" operation (for the producer) increments the count.
 The "P" operation (for the consumer) waits until the count is non-zero, and then decrements it and returns.
 If there were only one producer thread and one consumer thread, and they executed on different CPUs, and the compiler didn't optimize too aggressively, this implementation would be correct:

 '''

 100

 struct semaphore {

 101

 struct spinlock lock;

 102

 int count;

 103

 };

 104

 105

 void

 106

 V(struct semaphore s)

 107

+{

 108

 acquire(&s->lock);

 109

-s->count += 1;
+s \rightarrow count += 1;

+release(&s->lock);

 110

-release(&s->lock);

 111

 }

-112

-113

-void

-114

-P(struct semaphore s)

-115

 '''